fmalmeida/MpGAP/README.md

 It is possible to perform two types of hybrid assemblies:

 1. By using Unicycler and/or SPAdes hybrid assembly modes
-  * For instance, will use Unicycler hybrid mode which will first assemble a high quality assembly graph with Illumina data and then it will use long reads to bridge the gaps.
+  * For instance, it will use Unicycler hybrid mode which will first assemble a high quality assembly graph with Illumina data and then it will use long reads to bridge the gaps.
 More information about Unicycler Hybrid mode can be found [here](https://github.com/rrwick/Unicycler#method-hybrid-assembly).
 2. By polishing a long reads only assembly with Illumina reads
   * For that, users will have to set **illumina_polish_longreads_contigs** to true.
 This will tell the pipeline to produce a long reads only assembly and polish it with Pilon (for unpaired reads) or with [Unicycler-polish program](https://github.com/rrwick/Unicycler/blob/master/docs/unicycler-polish.md) (for paired end reads)
   * Note that, **illumina_polish_longreads_contigs** parameter is an addition, when true, it will execute both strategies 1 and 2.
 When false, only strategy 1 will be executed.